-Roland G. Fryer, Jr. is a Professor of Economics at Harvard University, and faculty director of the Education Innovation Laboratory (EdLabs).
+Roland G. Fryer, Jr. is a Professor of Economics at Harvard University.
 Fryer's research combines economic theory, empirical evidence, and randomized experiments to help design more effective government policies.
 His work on education, inequality, and race has been widely cited in media outlets and Congressional testimony.

 Professor Fryer was awarded a MacArthur "Genius" Fellowship and the John Bates Clark Medal -- given by the American Economic Association to the best American Economist under age 40.
 Among other honors, he is a fellow of the American Academy of Arts and Sciences and a recipient of the Calvó-Armengol Prize and the Presidential Early Career Award for Scientists and Engineers.
 At age 30, he became the youngest African-American to receive tenure at Harvard.